joaquinsalas/zindi/README.md

 The training (labeled) and test (non-labeled) data is located at https://drive.google.com/drive/folders/1cmrvNLNZq01pSrjQDneuE_N80rcmeNq3?usp=sharing The Drive folder contains the files:

 * train_data.h5: Training 1.1M records
+  * number of 1's is equal to 1,000,000, the number of 0's is 100,000
 * test_data.h5: Testing 120k records
 * id_map.csv: identificator for the entries in the test data split.

 The landsat image patches have dimensions 16 (pixels) x 16 (pixels) x 6 (bands)